erykjj/jwlmanager/README.md

 In addition to the main functions of **viewing, exporting, importing, and deleting**, the application can also clean up any residual/unused records from the database and re-index the various tables within the database.
 Items from different backups can be **merged** by exporting the desired items and importing them into an existent archive or into a new one.

+Keep in mind that the more items there are to be sorted into a tree structure, the longer it will take.

 ![preview](res/images/JWLManager.gif)

 ____